Indian Predator: Murder in a Courtroom

-Indian Predator: Murder in A Courtroom is a docuseries based on the true story of Bharat Kalicharan Yadav aka Akku Yadav which happened in Nagpur, Maharashtra.
-According to some media, he raped more than 40 women. who lived in Kasturba Nagar, Nagpur.
+Indian Predator: Murder in a Courtroom is a docuseries, based on the true story of the lynching of Bharat Kalicharan Yadav (aka Akku Yadav), by women who had been raped by him, in Nagpur, Maharashtra.
+He raped more than 40 women who lived in Kasturba Nagar, Nagpur.

 Overview

 Indian Predator: Murder in a Courtroom is a Netflix original documentary series with three episodes.
 The whole series is narrated by Vilas Bhande and Resha Raut, who are both accused of Akku Yadav's murder.
 In 1997, Akku Yadav killed his best friend Avinash Tiwari, and after two years, he killed Asha Bhagat, who sold liquor in Kasturba Nagar, Nagpur.
 On 13 August 2004, 200 women of Kasturba Nagar killed Akku Yadav in Court No. 7 of the District court of Nagpur because he raped more than 40 women.